journal about

 The Journal has an editorial board consisting of recognized experts in the field.
 As at 1 January 2020, the followings were members of the Board:

-Jean Allain; Professor of International Law, Faculty of Law, Monash University, Australia
+Professor of Public International Law, Monash University, Australia

 Professor in the Laws of Africa, School of Oriental and African Studies, University of London